Adityadu404/UserDirectory/README.md

 3. **Error Handling:**
    - Handles API failures using `try/catch`.
-   - Displays a retry button if the API call fails.

 4. **Navigation:**
    - Uses `react-navigation` to navigate between the user list and user details screens.